MicroStrategy/embedding-sdk-samples/library_browsing/README.md

 ## MicroStrategy REST API Example

-  This client code is written in Javascript.
-API.js is behaving Javascript wrapper class for MicroStrategy REST API execution.
-This client code demonstrated functionalities of dynamic dossier and report embedding.
-Also, have a search mechanism for report, based on user search, all reports, we can see in the list.
-Report and Dossier  will open upon click on it.
+This application demonstrates the functionalities of embedding dossier and report.
+You can also search report by name.
+You can see the result in a list view.
+Report or Dossier will open when you click on it.

 ### Configuration

-  In main.js file we have configuration settings where need to define the correct base URL to connect MicroStrategy Library in order to execute API calls that work with your environment.
-With starting of this application, the Login page would appear.
-Please log in with MicroStrategy username and password.
+API.js is the JavaScript wrapper class for MicroStrategy REST API used by this application.

+The main.js has the business logic for the application.

+You start the application with the login.html, which has a simple login interface.
+You can change the URL to your MicroStrategy Library for testing.

 ### Dossier Embedding